saifullah0317/NumberToWords-npm-package/README.md

-This node package converts numbers to English words upto unlimited length.
+Both of these programs (index.ts and index.js) takes a number as input and converts it to English words upto unlimited length.
-Commands:
-npm install number-to-english-words
-npx number-to-english-words